Skip to content

 1. 1.WebSocket connections are passed through by default

-2. 2.If issues persist, add the WebSocket domain to bypass list
+2. 2.If issues persist, add the WebSocket domain to the bypass list

 3. 3.Ensure the destination uses wss:// (secure WebSocket)